-The chair of the aptitude colloquium is a D-MAVT professor appointed by the Doctoral Committee.
+The chair of the aptitude colloquium is a D-MAVT professor (full or associate) appointed by the Doctoral Administration.
 Each doctoral student is assigned a committee chair in the first months of their doctoral studies.

 If the doctoral student's second advisor is from the same lab as the supervisor, another independent professor (not from the same lab) must be included in the committee of the aptitude colloquium.